Escontrias Elementary School History

 Eleven years after his donation, Silverio Escontrias passed away at his home on the sixteenth of September.
 He was the father of eleven children: Juan, Manuela, Filberta, Fredencia, Jose, Pedro, Ramon, Santiago, Silverio Ramon II, and Carlos Escontrias.

 Escontrias Elementary would like to dedicate this web page to the Escontrias Family and thank them for their contribution.
-It is because of their generosity and foresight, that we stand on this ground today, teaching generations ofour community's children.
+It is because of their generosity and foresight, that we stand on this ground today, teaching generations of our community's children.
+From this donated land, a school has been established, winning a National Blue Ribbon Award and a Bronze Medal from National Center for Urban School Transformation in 2014.